An Interview about Cloud Security with Chris Meacham

 We use a company called US Signal.
 They have data centers in Detroit, Grand Rapids, Los Angeles, and Florida.
 Most of the data that we use on a daily basis exists in Grand Rapids or Detroit—one of those two.

 Chris: So, when someone asks, “Where’s your cloud?”
 I answer, “My cloud is in Detroit.”
 It’s in a building somewhere.
 I just know that I can access it 100% of the time.

 Let’s consider some examples.

-What about Egnyte ?
+What about Egnyte [a data and file management system]?
 Egnyte has two data centers, which are located in California and North Carolina.

 Where does the Microsoft cloud live?
 In Virginia and in every time zone.